xraypy/xraylarch/README.rst

 These applications installed with Larch, in addition to a basic Python library.
 Here, GUI = Graphical User Interface, CLI = Command Line Interface, and `beta` indicates a work in progress.
-The `Dioptas`_ program is written and maintained by Clemens Prescher, and included with Larch.

 +-------------------+------------+---------------------------------------------------------+